mosys/opentrackio-cpp/README.md

 Simply then add the `{buildDir}/lib/{platform}/cmake` path to either your `CMAKE_PREFIX_PATH` or in your `CMakeLists.txt` set `opentrackio-cpp_DIR` to that same path.

-Alternatively one could do a [system-wide](#system-wide) build of the project to install the library to the standard CMake library paths where `find_package` can be used without any additional setup.
+Alternatively one could do a [system-wide installation](#system-wide-installation) to install the library to the standard CMake library paths where `find_package` can be used without any additional setup.

 ### Build Instructions